Create an Airwallex account today

 • Recipient bank fees: The recipient's bank may charge a fee for receiving and processing incoming international transfers.
 These fees can vary by bank and country.

-• Sending fees: Sometimes, your bank may charge you a fee for initiating an international money transfer.
+• Sending fees: Sometimes, your bank or provider can charge you a fee for initiating an international money transfer.

 • Currency conversion fees: If you're sending money in a currency different from your account's base currency, your bank or transfer service may charge a currency conversion fee.
 This fee is separate from the exchange rate margin.